dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 <PackageInstall packages={["graphql", "@graphql-codegen/cli"]} />

 :::caution Global Installation
-Please avoid installing `graphql`, `@graphql-codegen/cli` and its plugins as global dependencies.
+Please avoid installing `graphql`, `@graphql-codegen/cli`, and its plugins as global dependencies.
 This will cause issues because of duplications of the `graphql` package.
 Install it only locally in your project.
 :::

 :::caution Monorepo Project
-If you are using Monorepo setup (Lerna/Yarn Workspaces/anything else), please note that GraphQL Codegen is using `require` to load plugins and file.
+If you are using Monorepo setup (Lerna/Yarn Workspaces/anything else), please note that GraphQL Codegen is using `require` to load plugins and files.
 This might break and fail in case of hoisting.

 If you are having issues with loading GraphQL-Codegen plugins, make sure it's installed correctly, at the same level of `node_modules`, and make sure it's accessible and available for the Codegen CLI.
 :::